California’s Great Beyond

 Good to Know

-Bodie State Historic Park is open 9am-6pm in summer (May 15th - Oct 31st) and 9am-3pm in the winter (Nov 1st - May 14th), and is best explored in warm weather in spring, summer and fall.
+Bodie State Historic Park is open 9am-6pm in summer (Memorial Day Weekend - September 30) and 9am-4pm in the winter (October 1st - Memorial Day Weekend), and is best explored in warm weather in spring, summer and fall.
 Peak season is Memorial Day through Labor Day.

 There is a nominal entrance fee of $8 for adults, $5 for children ages 4 to 17.
 Three and under are free.
 Credit card is accepted only at the entrance kiosk, although cash is preferred.
 If no one is present at the kiosk, please place cash or check in the self pay envelope located in the parking lot.